jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 - Global Private
 - Global Public

-To understand what happens when procedures inside modules are given access controllers you need to view the module as an object, that is referenced from any of its ancestor objects:
+To understand what happens when commands inside modules are given access controllers you need to view the module as an object, that is referenced from any of its ancestor objects:

 | ![](images/4.%20Black%20Boxes%20Unfinished.010.png) | ≈ | ![](images/4.%20Black%20Boxes%20Unfinished.011.png) |
 |-----------------------------------------------------|---|-----------------------------------------------------|

-If a global procedure is __Inaccessible__, it’s just not accessible at all (*‘outcommented’*), so not really global either.
-If a global procedure is Private, it’s not really global either, only accessible by the module object itself, just like something private of a circle object.
-If a global procedure is Public, then it *is* global.
+If a global command is __Inaccessible__, it’s just not accessible at all (*‘outcommented’*), so not really global either.
+If a global command is Private, it’s not really global either, only accessible by the module object itself, just like something private of a circle object.
+If a global command is Public, then it *is* global.
 It is then accessible from any ancestor within the module.

-When a global procedure is Public it is however also accessible *outside* the module, as a public procedure of the module object.
-For a procedure to be global inside the module, but not accessible outside the module you use module level limitation: __Public Module Up 1__.
+When a global command is Public it is however also accessible *outside* the module, as a public command of the module object.
+For a command to be global inside the module, but not accessible outside the module you use module level limitation: __Public Module Up 1__.

 -----